 Write a list of your strengths and weaknesses and see where you excel.
 If you like children and think it would be a very fulfilling career, aim for a specialist course for teaching young learners.
 If you want a practical and learning-focused classroom, teaching adults would be more fulfilling for you.

-3.Start building up clients You may not be on the road yet, but once you’re qualified and ready to teach, start teaching!
+You may not be on the road yet, but once you’re qualified and ready to teach, start teaching!
 Look into companies that are hiring online and apply.
 Get all the teaching practice you can get to begin your TEFL digital nomad lifestyle.

 Besides working for a company, you could also try freelancing for different companies or offering your services on freelancer sites like Fiverr.
 They have a ton of freelance TEFL teachers who are offering their services!